IRT Diffuse Field Equalized

 Purchased for $40 (2019, not by me)

-Etymotics are known for two things: their stunning sound isolation that will leave you with only your tinnitus to keep you company, and their almost suppository quality of deep insertion.
-As confusing as the naming schemes are, the MK5's are a cheaper variation of the $100 HF3's.
+Etymotics are known for two things: their impressive sound isolation that will leave you with only your tinnitus to keep you company, and their almost suppository quality of deep insertion.
+As confusing as the naming schemes are the MK5's are a cheaper variation of the $100 HF3's.
 There exists an alternate variant, the Etymotics Kids, which has a resistor in the cable that prevents listening at higher volumes.
-It simply retards current from flowing into the drivers, meaning there's no definitive decibel cutoff.
+It simply retards current from flowing into the drivers meaning there's no definitive decibel cutoff.
 They're not that distant in price, so I see no reason to consider those over the MK5's.
 As such, there are one of the cheapest Etymotic entryways relative to the HF and EX lines.
 Speaking of build, the MK5 uses dynamic drivers compared to balanced armature drivers of the higher end offerings.
 BA drivers have a reputation of having fast transients that translate into detail, having a bright and tinny sound signature without much bass response.
-And these characters are what definite Etymotic's offerings, like how lead poisoning defines the dollar store.
+And these characters are what definite Etymotic's offerings like how lead poisoning defines the dollar store.
 Strangely this flavoring seems to have also transferred to the MK5.

 Not much to say here.
 A nozzle to slip an eartip onto, a LEGO-esque grey ABS housing, terminated into a slightly angled 3.5mm jack.
 The cable has a non-slip matte finish and is sufficiently thick without being too heavy.
 The cable is non-removable which is thoroughly unfortunate, but the durability seems to be quite good.
 I've never seen any pair of Etymotics be recabled with MMCX or barrel connectors on /r/headphones.
 Not luxurious, but not cheap feeling either.
 No volume controls, but I never used those things anyway.

 Deep insertion earphones, like anal intercourse, is something most don't explore and a minority who do fanatically enjoys it.
 For the MK5's, the rubber eartips are not for me.
 They never work with my massive receivers, especially the flanged ones.
 Ants could probably recreate Plato's allegory of the cave in my ears.
-Foam tips were recommended by reddit and included in the packaging, so I went with that.
+Foam tips are often recommended and included in the packaging, so I went with that.
 Stiffer than complys and slightly bigger than your typical airplane earplugs.
 Day and night difference.
 Much higher sound isolation and comfort to a surprising degree.
 These things turn into earplugs.

 I also found that this magnitude of sound isolation enables them to take the place of full-sized headphones, a very welcome addition for commuters or just people who want to firmly segment their outdoors/indoors audio equipment.
 Thank the lord for letting me leave the DT770's at home.
 High isolation also means lower listening volumes, I just gave up listening to anything on the subway with my Tennmak Pros.
 With the MK5's, I don't even have to touch my volume controls.
 They are quite inefficient, having to be pushed to the same level as my full-sized 80ohm DT770 headphones on my LG V20.
 You'll probably want a decent source to do these justice.
 I wonder what amplification will do to the sound.

 There is however, one massive caveat.
-Because the isolation is so high, the cable noise is absolutely deafening.
+Because the isolation is so high the cable noise is absolutely deafening.
 Any vibration migrating through your body will be picked up.
 Imagine a stethescope with the diaphram glued to your forehead.
 That's what these are like.
 Every step you can hear, and in really quiet settings, even your own troubled heartbeat.
-This was a dealbreaker for my sister.
+This was a dealbreaker for my brother.
 The MK5's are included with a shirt clip as a rememdy but that's another fiddly bit you have to worry about.
 Routing the cable through your shirt will reduce some noise, but not everything.

 Innerfidelity measurement PDF